ICTU/quality-time/docs/src/deployment.md

 ## Docker-composition

 This document assumes docker-compose is used to deploy the containers.
-The [docker folder](https://github.com/ICTU/quality-time/tree/master/docker) of the *Quality-time* repo contains different compose files for running *Quality-time* in development and continuous integration mode.
+The [docker folder](https://github.com/ICTU/quality-time/tree/master/docker) of the *Quality-time* repository contains different compose files for running *Quality-time* in development and continuous integration mode.
 You can use these compose files as basis for your own deployment configuration.

 ## Configuring authentication (mandatory)

-You need to either configure an LDAP server to authenticatie users with or configure forwarded authentication.
+You need to either configure an LDAP server to authenticate users with or configure forwarded authentication.

 ### LDAP